 The last thing that a small business owner would want to get into is legal hassles with the vendor.
 Following a formal purchase order system ensures that all the legal and compliance standards are fulfilled.
-A purchase order software for small business standardizes the business processes involved in creating and managing POs.
+A purchase order software for small businesses standardizes the business processes involved in creating and managing POs.
 The purchase request software allows business owners to track all the data pertaining to the PO and also connect, gather, and store all the documentation related to each purchase order.
 Formalizing the PO processing helps in avoiding duplication, fraud, and unapproved spending.

 2. Save money and time:

-Manual purchase order systems have a high incidence of duplicate purchase orders, which cause unnecessary expenditure and wasted effort.
+Manual purchase order systems have a high incidence of duplicate purchase orders, which causes unnecessary expenditure and wasted effort.
 A purchase order system helps avoid duplicate orders, saving time and money for the business.
 A signed PO is a legally binding document that protects the buyer from price fluctuations and any legal disputes.

 3. Easy tracking and recording:

 A purchase order system makes it easy to track and match purchase orders with purchase requisition and invoice information.
 Accurate recording of purchase requests and purchase order information helps establish an audit trail for compliance audits and making informed procurement decisions.